bmlt-enabled/bmlt-data-converter/README.md

 # BMLT Data Converter

-- Converts BMLT data from JSON to CSV, XLSX or KML
+- Converts BMLT data from JSON to CSV, XLSX KML, or YAML
   - Note that export of KML is only supported with GetSearchResults.
 - Use your semantic interface to build query url.
 You can find your semantic url by visiting the [tally](https://tally.bmlt.app/) and hitting Explore on your root server.